Our GDPR questionnaire will help you establish effective GDPR procedures and controls or serve as a benchmark for your existing processes.

 - How does this notification occur? (whether via our privacy notice or otherwise)?

-- Is the notification in plain English, so understandable to the non expert?
+- Is the notification in plain English, so understandable to the non-expert?

-- Are your notifications (and other relevant information) available in translated format for non-English speaking customers and/or in other necessary formats such as Braille?
+- Are your notifications (and other relevant information) available in a translated format for non-English speaking customers and/or in other necessary formats such as Braille?

 - Does your team have systems, procedures and training to comply with individuals' Right of Access?